migauth/fiber-playground/README.md

 Oct 7
 - useLoader -  used in React Three Fiber to pre-cache any assets in memory, uses a texture module in the example
 - GLTFLoader - used to load 3d models, uses an example from blender
+- Environment - creates a background and creates reflections on 3d models